 - Eyebrow lamination: This chemical treatment takes less than 1 hour and does not involve needles or semi-permanent dye.
 Instead, a perming cream is brushed into the eyebrows to allow the hair to be sculpted into a more desirable shape.
 The procedure costs less than $100 and the effects last for several weeks.

-- Eyelash perms: During an eyelash perm, the lashes are coated with an adhesive and curled around rollers.
+- Eyelash perm: During an eyelash perm the lashes are coated with an adhesive and curled around rollers.
 Chemical solutions are then applied to the lashes to create a long-lasting curl.
 The procedure costs less than $100, takes about 45 minutes and the effects last one to two months.

 What Are the Risks?